Charles Stamper: Incident

-In September 1988, his tenth year of imprisonment on death row, Stamper was involved in a fight with two other condemned inmates, Lem Davis Tuggle Jr. and Wayne Kenneth DeLong, and suffered a severe back injury that led to him becoming wheelchair-bound.
+In September 1988, his tenth year of imprisonment on death row, Stamper was involved in a fight with two other condemned inmates, Lem Davis Tuggle Jr. and Wayne Kenneth DeLong, and suffered a severe back injury that led to him becoming unable to walk.
 Tuggle, who was infamous for his 1984 prison escape attempt with five other death row inmates, was convicted and sentenced to death for the 1983 rape and murder of Jessie Geneva Havens, while DeLong was found guilty of the 1986 murder of Richmond police detective George R. Taylor; DeLong was additionally the first White person to be sentenced to death in Virginia for the murder of an African-American person.

 According to a neurosurgeon's report cited in Stamper's 1992 clemency petition, Stamper suffered a severe spinal cord injury, resulting in partial and irreversible paralysis.
 Stamper was unable to stand without the aid of leg braces and a walker and had limited use of his arms and legs.
-For the next four years after the 1988 prison fight, Stamper had been largely confined to a wheelchair, except for brief daily exercise.
+For the next four years after the 1988 prison fight, Stamper was only mobile through the use of a wheelchair, except for brief daily exercise with a walker or leg brace.

 In the aftermath of the fight, Tuggle was executed on December 12, 1996, while DeLong committed suicide in June 1993, a month before his execution date of July 15, 1993.